mc738/Articles/Writing_a_shell_FSharp/part1.md

 ﻿# Writing a shell in F# - Introduction

 This series will look at writing a shell in F#.
-It is not mean to create a tool to replace bash or powershell, but is meant as a project to help me learn more about how shells work under the hood.
+It is not meant to create a tool to replace bash or powershell, but is meant as a project to help me learn more about how shells work under the hood.

 ## Why?